Mntsnt/mntsnt.github.io/README.md

-# Mintesnot Leliso's PLP Hackathon Portfolio
+# Mintesnot Leliso's Personal Portfolio

 Welcome to my personal portfolio website!
-This project was created for the Power Learn Project Hackathon and showcases my background, skills, interests, and projects as a medical student, programmer, and graphic designer.
+This project was created to showcases my background, skills, interests, and projects as a medical student, programmer, and graphic designer.

 ## Features